d3t0x1/d3t0x1.github.io/index.md

 Minimum 4 months.
 Sustained improvements matter more than short spikes; ranking systems look for consistent signals over time, not brief bursts.

 #### What kind of guarantees can you make? ####
-None.
 Search is a complicated game.
-In addition to user engagement, there are many other factors (site quality, competition, links, content & trust), so certain ranking positions aren’t promised.
+In addition to user engagement, there are many other factors (site quality, competition, links, content & trust), so certain ranking positions are never promised.

 #### What are your terms? ####
 No refunds post-launch: Setup is bespoke; configurations are not reusable once deployed.